Rhodesia: Biodiversity

 The country was mostly savannah, although the moist and mountainous eastern highlands supported areas of tropical evergreen and hardwood forests.
 Trees found in these Eastern Highlands included teak, mahogany, enormous specimens of strangling fig, forest newtonia, big leaf, white stinkwood, chirinda stinkwood, knobthorn and many others.

-In the low-lying parts of the country fever trees, mopane, combretum and baobabs abound.
+In the low-lying parts of the country, fever trees, mopane, combretum and baobabs abound.
 Much of the country was covered by miombo woodland, dominated by brachystegia species and others.
 Among the numerous flowers and shrubs were hibiscus, flame lily, snake lily, spider lily, leonotus, cassia, tree wisteria and dombeya.
 There were around 350 species of mammals that can be found in Rhodesia.
 There were also many snakes and lizards, over 500 bird species, and 131 fish species.

 Government and politics

 Although Southern Rhodesia never gained full Dominion status within the Commonwealth of Nations, Southern Rhodesians ruled themselves from the attainment of 'Responsible Government' in 1923.
 Its electoral register had property and education qualifications.
 Over the years various electoral arrangements made at a national and municipal level upheld these standards.
 For example, the franchise for the first Southern Rhodesian Legislative Council election in 1899 contained the following requirement:

 voters to be British subjects, male, 21 years of age and older, able to write their address and occupation, and then to fulfil the following financial requirements: (a) ownership of a registered mining claim in Southern Rhodesia, or (b) occupying immovable property worth £75, or (c) receiving wages or salary of £50 per annum in Southern Rhodesia.
 Six months' continuous residence was also required for qualifications (b) and (c).

-Following Cecil Rhodes's dictum of "equal rights for all civilised men", there was no overt racial component to the franchise.
-However, the requirement excluded a majority of native black people from the electorate.
+Following Cecil Rhodes's dictum of "equal rights for all civilised men", there was an implicit, albeit not an overt, racial component to the franchise, which effectively excluded a majority of native black people from the electorate via such means as property qualifications.

 Up until the 1950s, Southern Rhodesia had a vibrant political life with right and left wing parties competing for power.
 The Rhodesian Labour Party held seats in the Assembly and in municipal councils throughout the 1920s and 1930s.
 From 1953 to 1958, the prime minister was Garfield Todd, a liberal who did much to promote the development of the black community through investment in education, housing and healthcare.
 However, the government forced Todd from office because his proposed reforms were seen by many whites as too radical.